darasus/ai-blog/content/the-best-coding-habits-for-beginners.md

   studies.
 Exercise regularly is scientifically proven to improve brain health and strengthen neural connections by as much as 10% when you exercise regularly.
 Don’t be afraid of Google and YouTube when you feel stuck.
+intro: "The road to becoming an expert coder is long and challenging.
+In fact, it’s one of the most difficult tech fields to get started in as a beginner.
+  But it’s also one of the most lucrative careers you can choose to pursue.
+The average software engineer salary is around $100K per year, which is even more impressive when you consider that the average age of software engineers is only 29!
+If you want to start a new career in coding but feel like you’re starting at square one, we have some advice for you.
+As someone who has been coding for over 10 years now, I can tell you with complete certainty that great coders are made and not born.
+Anyone can learn how to code if they are willing to work hard at it and adopt some good habits along the way.
+Here are some tips on how you can get started today:"
 ---

 ## Learn the basics FIRST